Theory and History of Education International Research Group

 The Group aims at sharing research, engaging in collaborative scholarly work, generating academic exchanges or symposia, and producing scholarly work in English, French, and Spanish related to History and Philosophy of Education.
 The Group publishes Encounters in Theory and History of Education / Rencontres en Théorie et Histoire de l’Éducation (a well-established and indexed trilingual journal, founded in 2000).
 Encounters began in 2000 as a journal that attempted to generate a dialogue among educational researchers from Canada, Spain, and Latin America in light of internationalization and economic globalization.
 Jon Igelmo Zaldívar (Universidad Complutense de Madrid) is co-editor.
 The Journal was co-founded by Rosa Bruno-Jofré (Queen’s University) and Gonzalo Jover (Universidad Complutense de Madrid).
 The Group and Encounters produce an Open Monograph Series entitled Theory and History of Education hosted by the Queen’s University Library’s Monograph Hosting Service.

-Open Monographs Series in Theory and History of Education
+Open Monograph Series in Theory and History of Education

-Members of the Advisory Council are David Bakhurst (Queen’s University), Nel Noddings (Stanford), David Labaree (Stanford), Gabriela Ossenbach (UNED, Spain), Bruce Curtis (Carleton), Michael Attridge (St. Michael’s, University of Toronto), and Gonzalo Jover (Universidad Complutense de Madrid).
+Members of the Advisory Council are David Bakhurst (Queen’s University), David Labaree (Stanford), Gabriela Ossenbach (UNED, Spain), Bruce Curtis (Carleton), Michael Attridge (St. Michael’s, University of Toronto), and Gonzalo Jover (Universidad Complutense de Madrid).

 THEIRG has a strong historical collaboration with the research group Cultura Cívica y Políticas Educativas, Faculty of Education, Universidad Complutense de Madrid.